apache/flink/docs/tutorials/fault_tolerance.md

 ### Exactly Once Guarantees

-When things go wrong in a stream processing application, it's possible to have either lost, or duplicated results.
+When things go wrong in a stream processing application, it is possible to have either lost, or duplicated results.
 With Flink, depending on the choices you make for your application and the cluster you run it on, any of these outcomes is possible: